UbiquityRobotics/learn2/docs/requirements/workstation.rst

 Establishing the Connection
 ---------------------------

-To connect your workstation to the robot, you will manually configure the ROS 2 environment in your temrinal to act as a Zenoh Client.
+To connect your workstation to the robot, you will manually configure the ROS 2 environment in your terminal to act as a Zenoh Client.

 Step 1: Prepare the Robot
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 SSH into your robot following the :doc:`../driving/connecting` guide and ensure the Zenoh Router is running.
 This acts as the bridge for your connection.

 **Verify the Router is Running**: Open a new terminal window on the robot (SSH in again) and run: